 Key competencies underpin learning and teaching.
 Throughout the themes and activities on wickED there are many opportunities for students to develop the key competencies identified in The New Zealand Curriculum.
 Two key competencies have particular relevance:

 Students who manage themselves are enterprising, resourceful, reliable, and resilient.
 They establish personal goals, make plans, manage projects, and set high standards.
 They have strategies for meeting challenges.
 They know when to lead, when to follow, and when and how to act independently.

-As a consequence of managing their own study through wickED activities, it is envisaged students will begin to develop good study habits that will support their academic success.
+As a consequence of managing their own study through wickED activities, it is envisaged students will be supported to develop good study habits that will improve their academic success.

 Using language, symbols, and texts

 Using language, symbols, and texts is about working with and making meaning of the codes in which knowledge is expressed.
 Languages and symbols are systems for representing and communicating information, experiences, and ideas.
 People use languages and symbols to produce texts of all kinds: written, oral/aural, and visual; informative and imaginative; informal and formal; mathematical, scientific, and technological.